 Pimps use child sex workers to recruit other foster children who are living in shelters and foster homes.
 The average age of entry into prostitution is 12-years-old, and the average life expectancy following entry is seven years.

 There are an estimated 6,000 homeless youth ages 18-24 in Los Angeles.
 More than 550 kids under age 18 are not sheltered.
 LGBT youth have a 120% increased risk of experiencing homelessness.

 This can lead to homelessness and violence.
 These kids have a higher rate of absenteeism and school dropouts, which is around 50% in our inner-city schools.
 Studies show that young adult high school dropouts have lower earnings and higher incarceration rates than their better educated peers.
 A dropout will end up costing taxpayers around $292,000 over a lifetime due to incarceration and how much less they pay in taxes.

-The Los Angeles Times reports that 63,000 students in Los Angeles County schools were homeless last year.
+The Los Angeles Times reports that 63,000 students were homeless in L.A.
+County in 2016.
 The estimated graduation rate for homeless students is less than 25%.
 In addition, 47% of homeless school age children have problems such as anxiety, depression, or withdrawal compared to 18% of other children.

 There are 120,000 gang members in LA County.
 During the last three years, over 16,398 violent gang crimes were committed in Los Angeles.